-Renewable Generation Connection Impact Assessments Completed on Time
+• Renewable Generation Connection Impact Assessments Completed on Time

 Electricity distributors are required to conduct connection impact assessments (CIAs) within 60 days of receiving authorization from the ESA.
-Festival completed all CIAs in 2021 within the prescribed time limit.
+The score does not appear on the scorecard as the filing requirement was removed from the Reporting and Record-keeping Requirements (RRR).
+In 2022, Festival had one application and completed the CIA within the prescribed time limit.

-• New Micro-embedded Generation Facilities Connected On Time
+New Micro-embedded Generation Facilities Connected On Time

-In 2021, Festival connected two new micro-embedded renewable generation facilities (microFIT/Net-meter projects of less than 10kW).
-Festival was able to to connect these facilities 100% of the time within the prescribed time frame of five business days.
+In 2022, Festival connected ten new micro-embedded renewable generation facilities (microFIT/Net-meter projects of less than 10kW).
+Festival was able to connect these facilities 100% of the time within the prescribed time frame of five business days.
 The minimum acceptable performance level for this measure is 90% of the time.
 Festival works closely with its customers to minimize connection issues and to ensure projects are connected on time.